 If you see small, grainy pieces of dirt piled up and a hole close to them, you can be sure that you either already have a hornet infestation, or you could find yourself dealing with one in the near future.

-Related Reading: 6 Natural Ways For getting Rid Of Wasps
+How to get rid of hornets naturally (Related Reading): 6 Natural Ways For getting Rid Of Wasps

 Depending on where you live, the hornets’ life cycle could fall on different dates.
 In North America they are typically between July and August.